steegea/uDine/README.md

 ### Users

 Go to [www.udine.online](http://www.udine.online).
-If that does not work, visit the [Direct Link](http://udine.online.s3-website.us-east-2.amazonaws.com/)
+If that does not work, visit the [direct link](http://udine.online.s3-website.us-east-2.amazonaws.com/)

 ### Developers